 Step 4: Buy Shares

-You should now have a fully funded eToro account, meaning that you can buy shares straight away.
+You should now have a fully funded Capital.com account, meaning that you can buy shares straight away.
 As such, head over to the shares department and see which stocks you want to buy.

-If you have a particular company in mind, enter it into the search box at the top of the screen. eToro offers over 800 global shares, including many of the best NZ shares to buy in 2020.
-As you can see from our example, we are looking to buy Tesla shares.
+If you have a particular company in mind, enter it into the search box at the top of the screen.
+Capital.com offers over 2,400 global shares, including many of the best NZ shares to buy in 2021.

 In summary, there are tens of thousands of companies that you can buy shares in from the comfort of your home.
 To help illustrate which stocks are hot in New Zealand right now, we have presented a number of domestic and international shares for your consideration.

-If you have a particular company in mind, you can make an investment with eToro in a matter of minutes.
+If you have a particular company in mind, you can make an investment with Capital.com in a matter of minutes.
 With 0% commission, over 800 global shares, and innovative social and copy trading tools, there’s no better place to buy the best New Zealand shares.
-Simply click the link below to sign up to eToro today!
+Simply click the link below to sign up to Capital.com today!

 75% of retail investor accounts lose money when trading CFDs with this provider.